 Several types of injuries can affect the penis.
 The penis can be partially or fully severed.
 Reattachment of a severed penis is sometimes possible, but the extent of recovery of sensation and function varies.
 Constricting penile rings, applied to enhance erections, can possibly strangle the penis and cause permanent damage.
 Removing the ring is usually all that is necessary.
 Penetrating injuries, including animal and human bites and gunshot wounds, are less common and may also involve the urethra.
 Surgery may be required to treat injuries of the penis and injuries of the urethra Urethral Injuries The urethra is the tube that carries urine from the bladder outside the body.
 In men, the urethra runs through the middle of the penis.
 Most urethral injuries occur in men.
 Common causes include... read more .

-Removing the clitoris in females ( female genital mutilation) Female Genital Mutilation Female genital mutilation is ritual removal of part or all of the external genitals.
-The female external genitals include the clitoris (a small bump on the female genitals that is sensitive... read more , which is done in some cultures, is also a form of genital trauma.
+Removing the clitoris in females (female genital mutilation) Female Genital Mutilation Female genital mutilation is a traditional practice in some cultures that involves removal of part or all of the external genitals.
+The female external genitals include the clitoris (a small... read more , which is done in some cultures, is also a form of genital trauma.

 (See also Overview of Urinary Tract and Genital Injury Overview of Urinary Tract and Genital Injury The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra) may become injured in a number of ways.
 Examples include... read more .)

 Catching the penis in a pants zipper is common, especially in children, but the resulting minor cut usually heals quickly.
 The goal is to simply keep these clean; antibiotics should be taken if the cuts become infected.